Engineering BSc (Part-time)

 This course is not resource intensive.
-During the face-to-face sessions, students will have access to standard classroom or computer laboratory as appropriate.
+During the face-to-face sessions, you will have access to standard classroom or computer laboratory as appropriate4.

-Students will need to have access to their own appropriate Windows based laptop with suitable internet access off campus.
+You will need to have access to your own appropriate Windows-based laptop with suitable internet access off campus.

 Careers and opportunities

 Upon successful completion of this course, you may progress within your organisation or find employment within a variety of industries such as automotive, aerospace, railway, logistics, or food.
 Typical areas for employment include operations, production, and manufacturing.